abtreece/vault-in-a-box/README.md

 direnv: export +LOCAL_IP +PROJECT_DIR +VAULT_ADDR ~PATH
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Bring the environemnt up with `docker-compose`
+Bring the environment up with `docker-compose`.
+Running in detached mode puts the sandbox in the background.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 $ docker-compose up -d